Wellidontcare/noixle/README.md

 Imageprocessing with commandline-flavor.

-Build on Qt and OpenCV
+Build on Qt and OpenCV with c++17ish

 ## build on linux
 1. clone the project